Kartarpur Corridor: Reception

-Lahore-based historian, Fakir S. Aijazuddin, characterised the corridor as a "unique experiment" in cross-border ties between India and Pakistan.
-He claimed that universality symbolised by Guru Nanak can bring the people of all religions together.
+Lahore-based historian Fakir S. Aijazuddin said the corridor is a "unique experiment" in cross-border ties between India and Pakistan.
 The corridor has been described as Guru Nanak's legacy project depicting his way of living life.
 A special episode was dedicated to the corridor in the Hindi TV series Kullfi Kumarr Bajewala.
 Sunny Deol stated that the corridor would help maintain peace between India and Pakistan.
-Many Sikh pilgrims praised Pakistani PM Imran Khan and former Indian Punjab minister Sidhu, whom they gave credit for the corridor's opening.
+Many Sikh pilgrims credited Pakistani PM Imran Khan and former Indian Punjab minister Sidhu for the corridor's opening.
 The State Department of the United States also welcomed the opening of the corridor.

+After visiting the Pakistani side in February 2020 Antonio Guterres, the United Nations Secretary-General, called it the "symbol of interfaith harmony" and "a corridor of hope, connecting two key Sikh pilgrimage sites."

 Facilities

 RailTel Corporation of India launched the free RailWire Wi-Fi service to pilgrims at Dera Baba Nanak railway station and Integrated Check Post.
 Jalandhar based Republic Motors provided six campus electric carts for travel of pilgrims from Integrated Check Post (ICP) to zero point.
 On 8 November 2019, Delhi CM Arvind Kejriwal announced that the Government of Delhi will bear all expenses and cost of Kartarpur Sahib pilgrimage under Mukhyamantri Teerth Yatra Yojana.